rickyrattlesnake/dungeons-and-dragons/drow_monk.md

 ## Abilities and Features
 - **Trance**
--- Sleep for only 4hrs instead of 8hrs
+    -Sleep for only 4hrs instead of 8hrs
 - **Magical Resistance**
--- Advantage on Charm saves
+    -Advantage on Charm saves
 -- Cannot induce sleep
 - **Blind** (Character Trait)
         + **He has no eyes, and yet he sees.**